SumoLogic/sumologic-kubernetes-collection/docs/fargate.md

     enabled: false
 ```

-**Note: This is going to disable persistence for logs and metrics.**
+**Note: This is going to disable persistence for both logs and metrics.**

 ### Persistence Enabled